Tnorm/WhitePapers/README.md

 # White Papers
-The repository contains famous cryptocurrency white papers collected in a document.
+The repository contains famous cryptocurrency white papers, collected in one document.